 We need your help removing litter and debris from the Delaware River shoreline!

-On Thursday, July 21, PWD will partner with United by Blue, Riverfront North Partnership, and the Academy of Natural Sciences for a cleanup at the Frankford Boat Launch, located at 5501 Tacony Street, from 4 to 6:30 p.m.
+On Tuesday, August 23rd, PWD will partner with United by Blue, Riverfront North Partnership, and the Academy of Natural Sciences for a cleanup at the Frankford Boat Launch, located at 5501 Tacony Street, from 4 to 6:30 p.m.
+(Note: This event was postponed from Thursday, July 21.)

 The massive waterway spruce-up is all part of the Plastic-free Philly campaign, a recently-launched initiative to raise awareness about one of the easiest ways we can all cut down on plastic waste and reduce plastic pollution —drinking tap instead of buying single-use plastic bottles.